ranmocy/ranmocy/CV.md

 # About
-This is my resume, templated by Adrien Friggeri.
+This is my resume, templated forked from Adrien Friggeri.

 ## Fonts